 Beat together butter and cream cheese until smooth & creamy, about 4 minutes.
 Add vanilla and powdered sugar, mix on low speed until combined, then on medium high speed for about 3 minutes or until light & fluffy.

-Bake rolls for about 10 minutes or until golden brown.
+Bake rolls (at 375º) for about 10 minutes or until golden brown.
 Remove and let cool on pan for about 10 minutes.

 Frost rolls & enjoy!
 If there’s any left, store at room temp in an airtight container.